EngineerBetter/introspection/pairing.md

 Maybe you're in your comfort zone and being super-productive.
 If things slow down when you stop driving, maybe that's a sign that your pair could do with more practice.

+## Am I explaining what I'm doing _before_ I do it?

+Sometimes its easier to type than to explain an idea.
+It's more socially awkward to remove something that's already been written than it is to critique an idea that is merely being discussed.
+Writing first and explaining after may put your pair on the back foot.

 ## Am I coasting too much?

 When was the last time I drove?
 It's not so much about 'doing your fair share' as making sure that you strengthen the right neural pathways to ensure that you really understand what's going on.
 Could I take over if my pair had to disappear somewhere?